The Writer’s Web

 So I closed my Twitter account and opened a Bluesky account at kevinphayes.bsky.social.
 While the political ambience seems to be better, it’s much the same jangly shit to me.
 I have enough jangly thoughts in my inattentive head without mainlining it from Twitter or Bluesky or whatever.
 It’s also no less likely to enshittify than Twitter and Facebook, it’s still venture capital owned and controlled.
 But it’s healthy to reject Twitter and that insane weirdo Musk.

 Mastodon is much more attractive to my Indie Web way of thinking about this sort of thing.
-Real federation is much better than the existing silos or Bluesky’s propietary implementation.
+Real federation is much better than the existing silos or Bluesky’s proprietary implementation.
 But I’m no more active at my Mastodon account than anywhere else (see my most recent posts, informing the world about the Buffalo Christmas Blizzard of 2022).
 It’s still too jangly and nobody’s made a mass exodus as they are doing for Bluesky.

 I’m old school, I guess, and am very happy with my RSS reader.
 Minimal jangle.
 Still a disciple of Dave Winer and his wise thinking about news, writing and publishing.